rancher/gitwatcher/README.md

 ```
 gitWebHookReceiver controller will register a webhook in the repo.

-2. Create a PR, an execution will be created by webhookinator
+2. Create a PR, an execution will be created by gitwatcher
 ```
-- apiVersion: webhookinator.cattle.io/v1
+- apiVersion: gitwatcher.cattle.io/v1
-  kind: GitWebHookExecution
+  kind: GitCommit
   metadata:
     generateName: test-
     name: test-n4fhv